There’s a Problem with Problem-Solution Thinking. The Solution: Stop Using It

 Problem-solution thinking is a necessary and brilliant framework that has generated remarkable progress over the course of human history.
 It is exactly what we needed in order to advance to this stage.
 We owe an enormous debt of gratitude to our cumulative problem-solving endeavors.
 We couldn’t have gotten this far without it.
 Yet problem-solution thinking may not be robust enough to support us in our far more complex, fast-paced future.

-A New Model for Collaboration: Desire-Invention Thinking
+A New Model for Collaboration: Desire-Innovation Thinking

 Today’s constantly changing landscape requires a new model to collectively engage our creative energy.
-It’s called Desire-Invention Thinking.
+It’s called Desire-Innovation Thinking.
 It enables groups to rewire their brains to harness group stress, rather than avoid it, and use it to accelerate what we ultimately want to create and experience.